 GeoMGNREGA Phase-II was rolled out - on 1st November 2017.
-The overall process flow for geotagging of asset, uploading of two photographs of each asset, and display of relevant data on Bhuvan GeoMGNREGA portal along with assigned responsibilities remains the same, for GeoMGNREGA Phase-I and Phase-II.
-However, under GeoMGNREGA Phase-II geotagging is carried out in three stages viz.:
+The overall process flow for geotagging of asset, uploading of two photographs of each asset, and display of relevant data on Bhuvan GeoMGNREGA portal along with assigned responsibilities remains the

-- I. Before initiation of work;
+- I. Before initiation of work:

 - II.
-During the work &
+During the work; &

 - III.
 After completion of work.

-13.2.1 Process Flow of geotagging of Assets under GeoMGNREGA Phase-II of GeoMGNREGA Phase-II:-
+13.2.1 Process Flow of geotagging of Assets under GeoMGNREGA Phase-II

-Following processes adopted in NREGASoft for smooth implementation
+Following processes adopted in NREGASoft for smooth implementation of GeoMGNREGA Phase-II:-